Menu

 Noting the problems community residents were still facing, Mert Erogul, MD, assistant professor of emergency medicine, said, “I won’t forget all those people who showed up wearing layers and layers of clothes, who then went home to their cold apartments to make it through another night.
 But at least they had the feeling that someone cared about them.
 I think that in itself was enormously comforting to them, but I must say we also did good medical work and provided concrete benefits to many people.”

 Downstate provided the services at a Health & Resource Fair organized by New York State Assemblyman Felix Ortiz at the Joseph A. Miccio Community Center on West 9th Street.
 Addressing the contingent from Downstate, Assemblyman Ortiz said, “I appreciate your taking the time to help the people of Red Hook; thank you for being here for my community.”
-The neighborhood of Red Hook, part of the area known as South Brooklyn, is near the Long Island College Hospital campus of Downstate’s University Hospital of Brooklyn.
+The neighborhood of Red Hook, part of the area known as South Brooklyn, is near the Long Island College Hospital campus of Downstate’s University Hospital at Downstate.

 Matthew Riscinti, a second-year medical student who is BFC’s chief communications officer and who has done health-related volunteer work in South America, explained that the medical screenings were set up to conform to an international clinic model.
 Following registration and the signing of consent forms, patients were directed to triage, where vital signs were taken under the supervision of a registered nurse.